Whiteknight/Rosella/libraries/filesystem.md

 common methods: `rename`, `delete`, `exists` and `short_name`.
 The `rename` operation renames the file on disk and updates the path string stored in the Entry object.

+Entry is an abstract parent type and should not be used directly.

 ### FileSystem.File